ph9ii/broccoli-shop/readme.md

 	]
 - You can revoke this client any time by going to Authorized Clients with your browser.

-Note: redirect_uri must always match the original redirect url.
+*Note*: redirect_uri must always match the original redirect url.

 ### Implicit grant type
 - This can be done by going to 'api/oauth/authorize?client_id={client_id}&redirect_uri={redirect_url}&response_type=token' in your browser and authorize.
 - Then copy access_token from url into by using normal text editor.
 - To use the access token add to header
 	Authorization => Bearer {access_token}
-Note: this access token is only recommended for very specific type of clients, in other case we need to avoid it.
+*Note*: this access token is only recommended for very specific type of clients, in other case we need to avoid it.

 ### Refreshing tokens
 - Using a password grant type we obtain a client secret, then send a post request to 'api/oauth/token' with form-data with the following [